 There are thought to have been between about 15,000 and 20,000 members of the Order at its height, only 10% of whom were fighting knights.
 The remaining 90% were involved in administration and the Knights Templar have been referred to as 'the first multinational corporation'.
-They were a fighting order but also provided logistics for pilgrims to the Holy Land and for their protection when they visited.
-They also effectively invented banking.
-Travelling to the Holy Land with cash and valuables was highly dangerous so, as well as providing a protection service to pilgrims on their travels, the Order invented the 'letter of credit' - you could deposit your wealth in London and take with you a note to redeem up to that value wherever you needed it, avoiding the need to carry cash and being a target for bandits.
+They were a fighting order but also provided logistics for pilgrims to the Holy Land and for their protection.
+They also invented banking.
+Travelling to the Holy Land with cash and valuables was highly dangerous so, as well as providing a protection service to pilgrims, the Order invented the 'letter of credit' - you could deposit your wealth in London and take with you a note to redeem up to that value wherever you needed it, avoiding the need to carry cash and being a target for bandits.
 The letter would be of no value to the bandits - only to the person noted as the bearer of the document.

 What part did Hartburn play in the story of the Knights?
 Donnelly's research states that: "In the year 1200 William de Lisle of Woodburn and of Thornton in Hartburn Parish gave a carucate of land, 'to the glory of the Blessed Virgin Mary and the Master of the Templars', for prayers to be offered on his behalf".
-Hodgson in his Account of the Parish of Hartburn states that the land was given by Robert and William de Insula "to God, the Blessed Mary, and the master of the militia of the temple of Solomon in Jerusalem, for one Chaplain daily to celebrate divine service in the Chapel of Thornton".
-De L'isle, De Lille and De Insula are all alternative spellings of the same name in Crusader records (Bennett, p264).
+Hodgson in his Account of the Parish of Hartburn states that land was given by Robert and William de Insula "to God, the Blessed Mary, and the master of the militia of the temple of Solomon in Jerusalem, for one Chaplain daily to celebrate divine service in the Chapel of Thornton".
+De L'isle, De Lille and De Insula are all alternative spellings of the same name in Crusader records (Bennett, p264), so these apparently conflicting records actually say the same thing.
 Such gifts were often made by returning crusaders (in this case, that would suggest that William and/or Robert had possibly been a participant in the third crusade (Bennett, p40)) or by way of a pledge reflecting "vows made during times of stress, deprivation, sickness, and danger" (ibid).
+St Andrew's monastic link is also likely to have played a role in negotiations that eventually brought the Knights Templar to Hartburn.
+Tynemouth Priory, St Andrew's mother church, was affiliated to the Dominican Abbey at St Albans.
+Records for St Albans include reference to a Knight named Philippo de Humerto and Lees' research of medieval pipe rolls (amounts paid to the Exchequer, the medieval Inland Revenue) lists Philip as resident in Northumberland between 1167-8 and the early 13th Century, at the time that the gift of land at Temple Thornton was made.
+This supports Donnelly's conviction that the presence of the Knights in Hartburn had been brokered in some way through the Abbey in St Albans and was thereby associated with the monks resident at St Andrew's.

-This estate became known as Temple Thornton and the condition of the gift requiring prayers to be said make William and Robert the prime candidates for occupancy of the Longwitton chantry.
+This estate became known as Temple Thornton.
 Laud identifies Temple Thornton, a farm about a mile East of Hartburn on the Morpeth Road, as the only Preceptory in the border counties, based on the detailed survey of holdings of the Order made when the Knights were arrested in 1308.
-Sadly, nothing now remains to be seen from the time of the Knights at Temple Thornton.
+Sadly, nothing now remains to be seen from the time of the Knights at Temple Thornton itself, although the inner door and porch of St Andrew's are believed to be the entrance to the Knights' chapel, salvaged and moved after Temple Thornton was ransacked.